Top 10 things to do around Katherine

 Housed in an original World War II air terminal, the charming Katherine Museum preserves a wide and eclectic collection of Aboriginal artefacts, photographs, furniture, maps, tools and pioneer memorabilia.
 See the Overland Telegraph display of objects dating back to 1872, the planetarium made by a Russian peanut farmer and the first flying doctor, Dr Clyde Fenton’s De Havilland Gypsy Moth plane he flew in the 1930s.

-9. Find the perfect souvenir at Mimi Aboriginal Arts and Crafts
+9. Find the perfect souvenir at Mimi Aboriginal Arts & Crafts

 Buy Aboriginal art ethically at Katherine’s Mimi Aboriginal Art and Craft, an Aboriginal-owned, not-for-profit art centre.
-Paintings star in this excellent gallery, which represents artists in the vast Katherine region of 380 000 square kilometres.
+Paintings star in this excellent gallery, which represents artists in the vast Katherine region of 380,000km2.
 There’s a range of locally designed luggage items as well as didgeridoos, wooden plates, boomerangs, fabric pieces and postcards.
 The gallery is named after the Mimi Spirits, an important part of Aboriginal beliefs.

 10. Take your seat under the stars for a real Aussie dinner